cchristian01/cchristian01.github.io/project2.md

 The program displays each page that it parsed, whether or not that page was balanced and the number of unique pages that could be visited from each html page

 ![screenshot](images/project2-ss2.png)
-Fig 1. html file that was parsed
+Fig 1. an html file that was parsed

 ![screenshot](images/project2-ss3.png)
-Fig 2. html file that was parsed
+Fig 2. an html file that was parsed

 ![screenshot](images/project2-ss4.png)
 Fig 3.
 An additional run with a 2nd balanced html file